Daniela Ripa, Head of Strategic Growth

-Why did you choose to work with the RDA?
+Why did you choose to work for the RDA?

 What projects do you work on?